Sole proprietorship in Germany: what it is and how to start one

 Tax and accounting

-Business account
+Business bank account

 Opening a dedicated business account is recommended but not legally mandatory.
-Account management charges may range from nil to €50 per month, depending on the bank or provider.
+Account management charges for sole proprietors typically range from €0 to €50 per month, depending on the bank or provider.

 Minimum capital